kefeimo/copier-poetry-volttron-agent/README.md

 * Install Python 3.7 or newer (3.8 or newer if you're on Windows).
 * Install Git 2.27 or newer.
 * Install python3-pip
-* To use as a CLI app: pipx install copier
+* To use as a CLI app:
+    * pip install pipx
+    * pipx install copier
 * To use as a library: pip install copier or conda install -c conda-forge

 Please see more detail at [Copier Installation](https://copier.readthedocs.io/en/stable/#installation)